sneha1342/ECON4970-White_Collar_Crimes/README.md

 ## Project Summary
 This project dives deeper into financial transactions, particularly those that are illegal.
 Using a dataset focusing on Black Money Transactions from Kaggle of approximately 10,000 observations during the timeframe 2013-2014, I was able to observe patterns and trends between countries and various industries where illicit activities were highly concentrated.

 I have always been interested in investigative and financial fraud cases; and its even more interesting when you get to analyze this type of data.
 When I first came across this dataset, I was drawn to get the insights of where financial fraud takes place the most and what kind of industries are involved.
-Therefore, I took this not only as an academic project, but also as an ooportunity to explore more about white collar crimes.
+Therefore, I took this not only as an academic project, but also as an opportunity to explore more about white collar crimes.